Walnut Street Bridge_Sunset

 How to Celebrate 4th of July in Chattanooga

-The hot, summer weather is officially here which means July 4th is right around the corner!
-Why settle for just one round of fireworks shows when you can pack in multiple events for 4th of July this summer?
-We'll add events to this list as they are confirmed!
-Pops on The River July 3, 2024 | 4:30 PM…
+This is the updated version of a blog that appeared previously on our site | Last update June 4, 2025 The HOT, summer weather is officially here which means July 4th is right around the corner!
+Why settle for just one round of fireworks shows when you can pack in multiple events for 4th of July…

 Read More